jhpyle/docassemble/_docs/recipes.md

 The transformation is done by the [`button-checkboxes.css`] file.

-# <a name="free nav"></a>One screen per section with navigation

-Normally, when [`sections`] is used for navigation, the user cannot skip to a future section; a section heading will be unclickable until that section has been encountered in the course of the interview logic.
-However, if you set `progressive` to false, the section headings are always clickable.

-This interview demonstrates this, and also demonstrates some `check in` code that saves the values of fields even if the user clicks a section heading without clicking the Continue button.

-{% include demo-side-by-side.html demo="free-nav" %}

 # <a name="continuation"></a>Adding a continuation page to a PDF form

 If you have a PDF form that only allows a few lines for a list of